Book Trim Size and Margins Guide

 Final page count Suggested inside margin (gutter) Suggested outside margin Practical note

-24-150 pages 0.375 in (9.6 mm) 0.25 in (6.4 mm) Use for shorter books with stable chapter layout.
+24-150 pages 0.375 in (9.6 mm) 0.25 in (6.4 mm) Good starting point for shorter books.

-151-300 pages 0.50 in (12.7 mm) 0.25 in (6.4 mm) Most common trade-paperback range.
+151-300 pages 0.50 in (12.7 mm) 0.25 in (6.4 mm) A very common trade-paperback range.

-301-500 pages 0.625 in (15.9 mm) 0.25 in (6.4 mm) Expect tighter spine-side readability if gutter is too small.
+301-500 pages 0.625 in (15.9 mm) 0.25 in (6.4 mm) If gutter is too small here, inner text can feel cramped.

-501-700 pages 0.75 in (19.1 mm) 0.25 in (6.4 mm) Run an extra print proof pass before upload.
+501-700 pages 0.75 in (19.1 mm) 0.25 in (6.4 mm) Run an extra proof pass before upload.

-701-828 pages 0.875 in (22.2 mm) 0.25 in (6.4 mm) Treat as high-risk for margin drift and run deeper checks.
+701-828 pages 0.875 in (22.2 mm) 0.25 in (6.4 mm) Treat this range as higher-risk for margin drift.

 Publish Checklist